Timothy R. Holbrook

 Intellectual Property, International Patent Law, Patent Litigation, Patent Law, Property Law, Trademark Law and Policy

 Professor Timothy R. Holbrook is one of the nation’s leading patent law scholars.
-He has authored over twenty-five publications and has given over one hundred presentations around the world on patent law.
-His work has explored the patentability of human genes, the extraterritorial reach of US patent law, and the function of patent disclosures.
-His work has been cited in briefs before the US Supreme Court, the US Court of Appeals for the Federal Circuit (the court that hears all appeals in the US arising under the patent laws), and various district courts.
-The Federal Circuit and district courts have cited his work favorably, and he has authored or co-authored numerous briefs before the Supreme Court and the Federal Circuit.
-He is also an elected member of the American Law Institute (ALI).
+He has authored over thirty publications and has given over one hundred presentations around the world on patent law.
+His recent work has explored the impact of 3D printing on patent law, the extraterritorial reach of US patent law, and the function of patent disclosures.
+He frequently comments on issues of patent law, appearing in various media, including CNN, the Wall Street Journal, Forbes, Fortune, Scientific American, and Science.
+Professor Holbrook’s work has been cited in briefs before the US Supreme Court, the US Court of Appeals for the Federal Circuit (the court that hears all appeals in the US arising under the patent laws), and various district courts.
+The Federal Circuit and district courts have cited his work favorably.
+He is an elected member of the American Law Institute (ALI).

 Professor Holbrook graduated summa cum laude and as valedictorian from North Carolina State University, earning a BS in chemical engineering with a life sciences concentration.
 He received his JD from Yale Law School, where he served as a lead editor and publications director of the Yale Journal on Regulation.
 After law school, he clerked for the Honorable Glenn L. Archer Jr. of the US Court of Appeals for the Federal Circuit.
 Following his clerkship, Professor Holbrook worked in Budapest, Hungary, with the Hungarian patent law firm Danubia.
 Upon his return to the United States, he associated with the Washington, DC, law firm of Wiley, Rein & Fielding (now Wiley Rein), where his practice focused on patent and appellate litigation.